DianaFok/Yelp-website/README.md

 I built this by breaking down section by section of the original site.

 ## Lessons Learned
-Writing and mapping out my code before I began was extremely helpful as it cuts down significantly on time.
+Writing and mapping out my code before I began was extremely helpful as it cut down significantly on time.